Israel-Asidere/Amdari-Shopsphere/README.md

 - 🟦 **VIPs** — high engagement and spend, slightly less active than V-VIPs
 - 🟧 **Loyal Regulars** — consistent buyers with moderate frequency and spend
 - 🟩 **At Risk / Lost** — low engagement, long gap since last purchase

-**Potential visualisations to add:**
-- Elbow plot showing the optimal cluster count at K=4
-- Radar chart comparing RFM scores across all four segments to highlight behavioural differences
-- Bar chart of average Recency, Frequency, and Monetary values per segment
-- Pie or donut chart showing the proportion of customers in each segment

 ---